 - 7.2.1.
 The end of the study is defined as the date of database lock, subsequent to the last visit of the last participant undergoing the study. - 7.2.2.
 The Global Sponsor will stop the study prematurely if any safety concerns are apparent, either arising from this study, or if the Global Sponsor is informed of any safety issues arising outside of this study, including but not limited to safety concerns regarding the study medications.
 Sites will be informed of early termination of the study due to safety concerns, as soon as possible. - 7.2.3.
-In the case of safety concerns arising during the study, Investigators may deviate from the protocol in order to ensure the health and wellbeing of participants.
+In the case of safety concerns arising during the study, the Sponsor and Investigators may deviate from the protocol only in cases where appropriate urgent safety measures are warranted to protect the trial participants against any immediate hazard to their health or safety.
 The Global Sponsor must be informed of any cases where the protocol is not adhered to and the reasons for non-adherence, as soon as possible.
 Non-adherence will be reported to the appropriate ethics committees and regulatory authorities in line with local requirements.